What is specialist music tuition?

 - There are other Council music schemes out with school and this information is given to unsuccessful applicants at the appropriate stage.

-- Continuing pupils complete an annual update form to assist with correct fee charges.
+- Continuing pupils complete an annual update form to confirm contact details, pupil's schools, etc.

 What is expected of my child?